-- Download eSim installer for Linux from http://esim.fossee.in/downloads to a local directory and unpack it.
+- 1. Download eSim installer from http://esim.fossee.in/downloads to a local directory and unpack it.
 You can also unpack the installer through the terminal.
-Open the terminal and navigate to the directory where this INSTALL file is located.
-Use the following command to unpack: \$ unzip eSim-2.0.zip
+Open the terminal and navigate to the directory where the installer is located.
+Use the following command to unpack:

+- \$ unzip eSim-2.2_pre-release.zip

 - 2. To install eSim and other dependencies run the following command:

-- \$ cd eSim-2.0
+- \$ cd eSim-2.2

-- \$ chmod +x install-eSim.sh
+\$ chmod +x install-eSim.sh

-- \$ ./install-eSim.sh --install
+- \$./install-eSim.sh --install

 - 3. To run eSim from the terminal, type:

-\$ esim
+- \$ esim

-an you can double click on aSim icon are

-or you can double click on eSim icon created on the Desktop after installation.
+or you can double click on eSim icon created on Desktop after installation.